AllenHThompson/The-Angular-Avengers/README.md

 ##Contributions We Would Like From You!
 * Create the ability to remove a job from Google Maps.
-* Be able to permanently save your jobs on the Saved Jobs tab.
+* Be able to permanently save your jobs on the Saved Jobs tab by added a larger backend.
 * Show more jobs in different fields of work using more APIs.

 ## URL For Live Site